jolsa/scripts/README.md

 stepTimer.js
 ============

-stepTimer.js is a class for recording and displaying elapsed time for code run in Javascript which has been useful to me when optimizing my Javascript.
+stepTimer.js is a “class” for recording and displaying elapsed time for code run in Javascript which has been useful to me when optimizing my Javascript.
 It conforms to AMD (as far as I know) and can be loaded with require.js or other AMD standards.
 (I've only tested it with require.js.)

 If you want to use it without an AMD loader, I have a script called noRequire.js.